 In a Nutshell:

-- Who: The University of Nevada, Reno invites a select group of top candidates from the Geography program applicant pool.
+- Who: The University of Nevada, Reno invites a select group of top candidates from the program's applicant pool.

-- What: A three-day introduction to the University campus, Geography graduate program, and the Reno/Tahoe area.
+- What: A three-day introduction to the University campus, graduate program, and the Reno/Tahoe area.

 - Where: University of Nevada, Reno campus

-- Please RSVP via registration link and emailed password by TBA to reserve your spot.
+- Please RSVP by February 20th using the link and password emailed to you to reserve your spot.

 Get a sense of what it's like living in Northern Nevada through visits to surrounding areas demonstrating Reno/Tahoe's lifestyle and culture.
-Learn about graduate assistantships and fellowships, as well as services provided to you as a graduate student at the University of Nevada, Reno.
+Learn about graduate assistantships and fellowships, as well as services provided to you as a graduate student at the University.

 Times and locations are subject to change, and the tour of Lake Tahoe is weather permitting.
 (You've heard of the Donner Party, haven't you?)

 Thursday, February 27